robertorcosta/azure-docs.pt-br/articles/active-directory/devices/manage-stale-devices.md

 ### <a name="timeframe"></a>Período de tempo

 Defina um período de tempo que é seu indicador para um dispositivo obsoleto.
-Ao definir o período de tempo, defina a janela anotada para atualizar o carimbo de data/hora de atividade em seu valor.
-Por exemplo, você não deve considerar um carimbo de data/hora com mais de 21 dias (inclui variação) como um indicador para um dispositivo obsoleto.
+When defining your timeframe, factor the window noted for updating the activity timestamp into your value.
+For example, you shouldn't consider a timestamp that is younger than 21 days (includes variance) as an indicator for a stale device.
 Há cenários que podem fazer um dispositivo parecer obsoleto mesmo ele não sendo.
 Por exemplo, o proprietário do dispositivo afetado pode estar de férias ou de licença.  que excede seu período de tempo para dispositivos obsoletos.

 ### <a name="disable-devices"></a>Desabilitar dispositivos